- Your browser switches to Yahoo Search when malware gets installed on your computer without your knowledge.

 Users should also uninstall any recently installed Yahoo software or other dodgy programs, they don’t recall installing.

-If you’re having issues uninstalling software, we recommend you to use our comprehensive guide on how to completely uninstall programs in Windows 10.
+If you’re having issues uninstalling software, we recommend you use our comprehensive guide on how to completely uninstall programs in Windows 10.

 The resolutions above will probably eliminate most Yahoo hijackers from your browser.
 Then users can browse with the default search engines they originally selected.